catamphetamine/anychan/README.md

   // For example, on `4chan.org` it's "3 days" (max),
   // which equals to `3 * 24 * 60 * 60 * 1000` milliseconds.
   // If `threadArchive` is `true` but `threadArchiveLifetime` is not set
-  // then it means that the provider archives threads indefinitely.
+  // then it means that the data source archives threads indefinitely.
   threadArchiveLifetime: 259200000,

   // (required)